Lee's Summit, Missouri: Arts and culture

 Downtown Lee's Summit is listed in the National Register of Historic Places.
 It hosts the annual Downtown Days and Oktoberfest festivals as well as the monthly Fourth Fridays Art Walk, which showcases local artists and musicians.
 The Downtown Sculpture Walk and Lee's Summit History Museum are also located in downtown Lee's Summit.

 The Legacy Park Ampitheater is an outdoor music venue in Lee's Summit.

-Lee's Summit has three public libraries, branches of the Mid-Continent Public Library.
+Lee's Summit has three public libraries, each of which are part of the Mid-Continent Public Library system.

 The Lee's Summit Symphony Orchestra is made up of over 200 local musicians and volunteers who perform in live symphonic concerts.
+The Summit Theatre Group stages performing arts productions with local volunteers.

 Parks and recreation

 There are thirty public parks in Lee's Summit with various amenities such as playgrounds, tennis courts, disc golf courses, trails for walking and biking, camp grounds, a golf course, and a winter ice skating rink.
 Summit Waves is the city's outdoor water park.